Clark919/Origination-Modpack/.github/ISSUE_TEMPLATE/-bug--bug-report.md

 ---
-name: Bug report
+name: "[BUG] Bug report"
 about: Create a report to help us improve the modpack
 title: "[BUG] My Issue"
-labels: bug
+labels: bug, issue or question
 assignees: Clark919

 ---